joydip09/Termux-Basic-Pkg/README.md

 $ cd Termux-Basic-Packages
 $ bash setup.sh

-If you want to use my tool next time just write Termux and ENTER.
+If you want to use my tool next time just write:
+$Termux
+And ENTER.

 Happy Hacking.